The Ancient History of Mad Honey: Where does it come from?

 We all know about mad honey and its mad effects.
 But do you know about its alluring beginning?
 Where was it first found?
 And who first used it?
-It’s all a fascinating anecdote when it comes to the history of mad honey.
+It’s all a fascinating anecdote when it comes to the history of this mystic nectar.

 The Black Sea Region